Home Planning & Renovations

 It’s nothing new to hear of Manhattanites living in small, cramped spaces.
 However, as many fairly sizable apartments that have been inhabited by the same tenants for the better part of a century free up, there are actually homes in the city that have substantial space.
 The problem is that most of these homes have, as mentioned, been occupied by one tenant for decades.
 Therefore, these homes are often in disrepair and are, at the very least, in need of a great deal of updating.

 There are many different reasons why a homeowner may want to move to a particular neighborhood in the city.
 Social circles, vicinity to work or transportation, and school districts are all major motivators when it comes to where one wants to live.
 However, the most sought neighborhoods are often also the most expensive.
-Buying a fixer upper in a high demand area gives the homeowner the opportunity to get into their desired area at a great rate.
-Substantial remodeling and updating means that for the same amount of money in the long run, homeowners are able to buy in the location they want and achieve the space that they desire within it.
+Buying a fixer-upper in a high-demand area gives the homeowner the opportunity to get into their desired area at a great rate.
+Substantial remodeling and updating mean that for the same amount of money in the long run, homeowners are able to buy in the location they want and achieve the space that they desire within it.